privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

 Note that the selector (being 1 in this case) at `s_main.rlp1` specifies whether it is wrong leaf or nil case.

+### Account address RLC

+Differently as for the other proofs, the account-non-existing proof compares `address_rlc` with the address stored in `ACCOUNT_NON_EXISTING` row, not in `ACCOUNT_LEAF_KEY` row.

+The crucial thing is that we have a wrong leaf at the address (not exactly the same, just some starting set of nibbles is the same) where we are proving there is no account.
+If there would be an account at the specified address, it would be positioned in the branch where the wrong account is positioned.
+Note that the position is determined by the starting set of nibbles.
+Once we add the remaining nibbles to the starting ones, we need to obtain the enquired address.
+There is a complementary constraint that makes sure the remaining nibbles are different for wrong leaf and the non-existing account (in the case of wrong leaf, while the case with nil being in branch is different).

+### Wrong leaf sum check

+We compute the RLC of the key bytes in the `ACCOUNT_NON_EXISTING` row.
+We check whether the computed value is the same as the one stored in `accs.key.rlc` column.

+### Wrong leaf sum_prev check

+We compute the RLC of the key bytes in the `ACCOUNT_NON_EXISTING` row.
+We check whether the computed value is the same as the one stored in `accs.key.mult` column.

+### Address of a leaf is different than address being inquired (corresponding to address_rlc)

+The address in the `ACCOUNT_LEAF_KEY` row and the address in the `ACCOUNT_NON_EXISTING` row are indeed different.

+### Nil object in parent branch

+In case when there is no wrong leaf, we need to check there is a nil object in the parent branch.
+Note that the constraints in `branch.rs` ensure that `sel1` is 1 if and only if there is a nil object at `modified_node` position.
+We check that in case of no wrong leaf in the non-existing-account proof, `sel1` is 1.

+### Non existing account proof leaf address RLC (leaf in first level)

+Ensuring that the account does not exist when there is only one account in the state trie.
+Similarly as `Account address RLC` constraint but for the first level.

+Note 1: The hash of the only account is checked to be the state root in `account_leaf_storage_codehash.rs`.
+Note 2: There is no nil_object case checked in this gate, because it is covered in the gate above.
+That is because when there is a branch (with nil object) in the first level, it automatically means the account leaf is not in the first level.

+### s_main.bytes[i] = 0 when key ends

+Key RLC is computed over all of `s_main.bytes[1], ..., s_main.bytes[31], c_main.rlp1, c_main.rlp2`
+because we do not know the key length in advance.
+To prevent changing the key and setting `s_main.bytes[i]` (or `c_main.rlp1/c_main.rlp2`) for `i > key_len + 1` to get the desired key RLC, we need to ensure that `s_main.bytes[i] = 0` for `i > key_len + 1`.

+Note that the number of the key bytes in the `ACCOUNT_NON_EXISTING` row needs to be the same as the number of the key bytes in the `ACCOUNT_LEAF_KEY` row.

+Note: the key length is always in s_main.bytes[0] here as opposed to storage key leaf where it can appear in `s_rlp2` too.
+This is because the account leaf contains nonce, balance, ... which makes it always longer than 55 bytes, which makes a RLP to start with 248 (`s_rlp1`) and having one byte (in `s_rlp2`) for the length of the remaining stream.

+### Range lookups

+Range lookups ensure that `s_main`, `c_main.rlp1`, `c_main.rlp2` columns are all bytes (between 0 - 255).
+Note that `c_main.bytes` columns are not used.